“If your forehead, nose, and lower mouth are of the same length, then you have a perfect face.”

 Videos with hashtags such as #sideprofilecheck and filters like the symmetrical face one have been viewed millions and millions of times, feeding all those people with insecurities about things they were not necessarily worried about before.

-TikTok is used by many impressionable children and teenagers who may take their “imperfections” to heart and develop a negative self-image, body dysmorphia or poor mental health – all because of their differences, some of which cannot be changed.
+Besides students, TikTok is also used by many impressionable children and teenagers who may take their “imperfections” to heart and develop a negative self-image, body dysmorphia or poor mental health – all because of their differences, some of which cannot be changed.

 What contributes to the danger of these viral trends is that they are started by “normal” people, not by celebrities who can professionally edit their pictures, have make-up artists, or can afford professional fitness trainers.
 This “normalcy” of TikTok users contributes to the unhealthy mentality of: ‘well, if they are an ordinary human like me and they can look like that, then so can I!’.

-A lot of the trends target plus-sized people – notably the ones that focus on back profiles and side profiles.
+A lot of the trends target plus-sized people, too – notably the ones that focus on back profiles and side profiles.
 A subsequent trend on how to remove double chins followed, only making the trend more toxic.

 After the back profile trend became viral, TikTok user @/umbersayian made a video, saying that she will “not contribute to the way this app consistently tells young girls that there is something wrong with them, whether it’s their nose profile, their jawline, their back profile.

 “I know that a lot of you post this innocently and unknowingly but I want you to consider the fact that a young girl that has your features, comes to your page and sees your videos and now thinks less of herself because you just called something she had never noticed before really ugly or unattractive.”